top of page

 Treatments of DRESS Syndrome will vary by case, taking into consideration severity, other existing medical conditions and the presence of viral reactivation.

-The mainstay treatment is systemic corticosteroids and oral prednisone.
+The most commonly accepted core treatment for DRESS is systemic corticosteroids and oral prednisone.
 They may be indicated when organs are affected and could decrease the chance of symptom flare-ups and also autoimmune complications.
-Steroids are typically started as high dose and weaned very slowly to reduce the chance of disease reoccurrence.
-Patients who have a difficult time weaning from steroids without a flare in symptoms may put on additional, supportive medications.
+Systemic steroids are typically started at a high dose and weaned very slowly (6-8 weeks or longer) to reduce the chance of disease reoccurrence.
+Patients who have a difficult time weaning from steroids without a flare in symptoms may be treated with additional, supportive (steroid-sparing) medications.
+Topical steroids (creams and ointments) are also often used to reduce skin inflammation and irritation.

 Prognosis and Long-Term Complications >